-1.7.
-This SPD takes into account the statutory framework for planning obligations set out in Section 106 of the Town and Country Planning Act 1990 and Regulations 122 and 123 of the Community Infrastructure Levy Regulations 2010 (as amended); Government policy on planning obligations and conditions is set out in the National Planning Policy Framework; and National Planning Practice Guidance.
+- 1.7.
+This SPD takes into account the statutory framework for planning obligations set out in Section 106 of the Town and Country Planning Act 19902 and Regulations 122 and 123 of the Community Infrastructure Levy Regulations 2010 (as amended); Government policy on planning obligations and conditions is set out in the National Planning Policy Framework3; and National Planning Practice Guidance. - 1.8.
+This SPD specifically relates to District Plan Policy DP31 Affordable Housing and DP32 Rural Exception Sites (Figure 6) the main local policies for securing the delivery of new affordable housing and the main contexts for the guidance in this document.

-&lt;sup>1 The South Downs National Park Authority is the statutory planning authority for the area of Mid Sussex falling within the National Park.
+1The South Downs National Park Authority is the statutory planning authority for the area of Mid Sussex falling within the National Park.

-&lt;sup>2 As amended by Section 12(1) of the Planning and Compensation Act 1991
+2As amended by Section 12(1) of the Planning and Compensation Act 1991